 Precipitation in the Upper Arkansas River subbasin averages 19.66 inches (in.) per year based on five precipitation stations.
 Figure 2 shows the annual variation in precipitation.
 This chart was derived from National Climatic Data Center (NCDC) stations located at: Syracuse in Hamilton County, two stations in Garden City in Finney County, Cimarron in Gray County and Bellefont in Ford County.
 The data was downloaded then averaged to create the following chart.
 The highest precipitation occurred in 1951 with 30.05 in. and the lowest precipitation occurred in 1956 with 8.32 in.
 The wide variability in precipitation is typical of a continental climate.
-Precipitation was above average in 2005 and 2006.
-Annual precipitation data for these NCDC stations is not currently available for 2007.
-For January to October 2007 the precipitation averaged 18.54 in. which, if no additional precipitation occurred in November and December, would be 1.12 in. below the annual average (Figure 3).
+Precipitation was above average in 2005 and 2006, but was just below average in 2007 at 19.51 in.
+Annual precipitation data for these NCDC is currently available through 2007.
+Figure 3 charts the preliminary average monthly precipitation for 2008.
+The highest precipitation was seen in October with 5.35 in. and the lowest precipitation was in March with 0.18 in. of precipitation.
+The overall average rainfall in 2008 for the Upper Ark subbasin was just above average at 19.73 in.

-Figure 2: NCDC Annual Average Precipitation in Upper Arkansas Subbasin 1939-2006
+Figure 2: NCDC Annual Average Precipitation in Upper Arkansas Subbasin 1939-2007

-Figure 3: NCDC Monthly Average Precipitation in Upper Arkansas Subbasin for 2007
+Figure 3: Monthly Average Precipitation in Upper Arkansas Subbasin for 2008